How to repair a steering wheel, leather or vinyl in an auto interior?

-Brian restored this gear shift knob with Black, which is a universal color in auto interiors.
-He could always go back and fill the few remaining gouges using the method demonstrated in the video.
+Brian restored this leather gear shift knob with our standard Black, which is a universal color in auto interiors.

 Will restored his Volkswagen Bug with our Marine White, Red Chili and a beautiful serape.

-Mike ordered a Custom Color to restore the discolored vinyl to its original aqua in his collectible car.
+Mike ordered a Custom Color to restore the discolored vinyl door panels to the original aqua in his collectible Ford.

 1. So,… My steering wheel doesn’t need repair just a recoating of a portion of the steering wheel I think got too much hand sanitizer in or something and the leather to coat feels home or something.
 Would I be able to just passing a later if this over it?